Hochul grapples with political pressure in stalled budget process

 Some observers say Hochul has remained particularly tight-lipped about some of her budget priorities, notably criminal justice reform and state funding for a new Buffalo Bills stadium.
 The governor's office insisted that Hochul has shared as much information as she can about the stadium pact.

-Mangla acknowledged the party, which can provide a margin of victory in close elections, is reminding its candidates to oppose the kind of bail reform concessions the governor has offered.
+Mangla acknowledged the party, which can provide a margin of victory in close elections, is reminding its candidates to oppose the kind of changes to bail laws that the governor has offered.

 "We should expect our legislators to take up issues for working families," he said, "and we're disappointed these civil rights protections for bail, and the Bills stadium, have become talking points."